Ryagg/scifi_zone/README.md

 For a newly registered user who hasn't purchased anything yet, the profile page displays a form where the billing address can be provided.
 The order history will display a message that no tickets have been ordered yet, and display a link to the tickets page.

 For users who already purchased products, the form with the billing address will be prefilled.
-Users can to update this information.
-The order history displays detailed information for each order and each item in an order.
+Users can update this information.
+The order history displays detailed information for each order and item in an order.

 #### **Admin-actions page features**